packit/packit.dev/content/development-docs/_index.md

 ---
-title: "Internal Documentation"
+title: "Development Documentation"
 draft: false
 weight: 4
 bookCollapseSection: true
 ---

-# Internal Documentation
+# Development Documentation

 This is a home to documentation meant for the Packit team.
 Everyone is welcome to read.